 On the other side of the equation, if you were to ask real estate developers and home flippers what keeps them from closing more deals, you’ll get a combination of these responses: “The high vacancy rate means the bank won’t lend on it” or “The property is not fit for occupancy” or “The bank says I’m over-leveraged.”

 That’s where Groundfloor comes in.
-This unique investment platform seeks to bridge the gap between investors and capital by offering high-yield, secured fraction real estate loans with small contributions from both accredited and non-accredited investors.
-Not only does Groundfloor welcome non-accredited investors, it's got buy-ins as low as $10.
-It even has a mobile app where investors can buy into deals for as low as $1.
+This unique investment platform seeks to bridge the gap between investors and those seeking capital by offering high-yield, secured fraction real estate loans with small contributions from both accredited and non-accredited investors.
+Not only does Groundfloor welcome non-accredited investors, it's got buy-ins as low as $100.
+It even has a mobile app where investors can experience hyper-fractionalization down to fractions of a cent through their new Flywheel Portfolio.

 So, to sum it up, Groundfloor offers investors a chance to fund loans with short turn-around times and high dividends.
 All of this begs the question, is it too good to be true?